swcarpentry/visualization-novice/_extras/design.md

         *   Familiar with filtering and summarizing data in groups
         *   Understands basic statistics (mean, stdev, lm) to compare groups
     *   Should have some limited programming experience in R, including:
+        *   Content from Lessons 00 - 04 of Data Carpentry's [analyzing ecological data in R][R-ecology-lesson]
         *   How to load a CSV (`read.csv()`)
         *   Basic `dplyr` function (`filter()`, `summarize()`, etc.)
-        *   Best preparedness benchmark from [r-novice-gapminder lesson][r-novice-gapminder]
 *   Constraints
     *   One half day 0:00-4:00
         *   3:45 teaching time
         *   0:15 coffee break
     *   Learners use native installs on their own machines
-        *   May use VMs or cloud resources at instructor's discretion
-        *   Must also setup native local install as an option
+        *   Must setup native local install prior to lesson
+        *   No time is included in schedule for software setup
     *   Use RStudio for project management and live coding
 *   Data
     *   Use the [Gapminder data][gapminder-data] throughout